tairasu/pbm-to-jack/README.md

 ## Usage

-1. Open the `index.html` file in a web browser.
+1. Open the `index.html` file in a web browser or use the netlify link (https://pbm2jack.netlify.app/).
 2. Select a PBM file.
 3. The converted Jack code will be displayed in the output textarea.